dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 Notice that within the expansion expression I did double-quoted `"$VERSION"`.
 This prevents any further word-splitting to occur,

-### Other shell expansion expressions

-There are more shell expansion features, for example:
+There are more shell expansion features that you may want to learn, for example:

 - `{#parameter}` for replacing with the length of _parameter_.
 - `{parameter#pattern}`, `{parameter##pattern}`, `{parameter%pattern}` or